-This applet models a vote by allowing each of "numplayers" different players to either stay out (red; payoff=0), or play at some position in the interval [0,1] (green; payoff = 1 if they win outright, or 1/k if they are one of "k" players tied for the most votes, or -1 otherwise).
+This applet models a vote by allowing each of "numplayers" different players to either stay out (red square; payoff=0), or play at some position in the interval [0,1] (green circle; payoff = 1 if they win outright, or 1/k if they are one of "k" players tied for the most votes, or -1 otherwise).
 Voters are assumed to be uniformly distributed on the interval [0,1], and to always vote for whichever player is closest to their position.
 Players' voting ranges and payoff scores are shown on the right.

 This applet is inspired by a conjecture made years ago by Martin J. Osborne.